 LIGHT/SUN EXPOSURE Full sun.

-USDA HARDINESS ZONES 9 to 10.

-PLANT TYPE Annual.
+USDA HARDINESS ZONES Winter hardy in zones 8 to 10.
+In zones 3 to 7, we recommend either planting in containers or digging and storing the bulbs for winter.
+PLANT TYPE Annual/Tropical.
 PLANTING DISTANCE IN-GROUND At least 12 inches apart.
 CONTAINER SIZE One plant per 12-inch or larger container.
 MATURE HEIGHT / SPREAD 12 to 36 inches tall with a similar spread.

-BLOOM TIME Summer.

-TIME TO REACH MATURITY 8 weeks.

-FACTS OF NOTE Deer and rabbit resistant.
-Attracts butterflies and hummingbirds.
-Unique, colorful and fragrant.
+BLOOM TIME Mid to late summer.
+TIME TO REACH MATURITY 3 months.
+FACTS OF NOTE Unique blooms.
+Heat tolerant.
+Great for containers.